rodrigosaito/rodrigosaito.github.com/_posts/2015-05-02-json-responses-go.markdown

 tags: [ "golang", "json" ]
 ---

-In the [previous part of this tutorial]({% post_url 2015-05-01-hello-world-webserver-go %}) I showed how to create a Hello World Webserver in Go, in this part I will demonstrate how to return JSON responses using the standard library.
+On the [previous part of this tutorial]({% post_url 2015-05-01-hello-world-webserver-go %}) I showed how to create a Hello World Webserver in Go, in this part I will demonstrate how to return JSON responses using the standard library.

 Let's modify our previous example and generate a JSON response instead of a hardcoded string: